Rhodesian Bush War: Second phase (1972–1979)

 By 1975–1976, it was clear that an indefinite postponement of majority rule, which had been the cornerstone of the Smith Government's strategy since UDI, was no longer viable.
 Even overt South African support for Rhodesia was waning.
 South Africa began scaling back economic assistance to Rhodesia, placed limits on the amount of fuel and munitions being supplied to the Rhodesian military, and withdrew the personnel and equipment they had previously provided to aid the war effort, including a border police unit that had been helping guard the Rhodesia-Zambia border.

 In 1976, the length of active military service was extended to 18 months; this took effect immediately, with soldiers about to end their one-year service finding their active service extended.
 Even after discharge from regular service, white men entered the reserve forces, and were often called up for duty and subjected to long military service.
-In addition, Rhodesia recruited additional black men to volunteer for military service.
+Rhodesia recruited more black men to volunteer for military service.
 Although some raised questions about their loyalty, the Rhodesian government stated that it had no doubts about their loyalty, and planned to train black officers.
 Legislation to conscript blacks was introduced and came in effect in 1979, but the response to call-ups was poor.
 Rhodesia also recruited foreign volunteers for service, with groups of foreigners who served in Rhodesia including the Crippled Eagles and 7 Independent Company.